-- Students using mobile phones, or similar devices, before school or during breaks will be reminded once to put the device away.
-Failure to comply will result with the teacher recording the student's name and the phone being confiscated and stored at Student Services for collection by the student at the end of the day.
+- Students seen wearing headphones or using mobile phones (or similar devices) before school or during breaks will be asked to hand the headphones and mobile phone over to the staff member.
+The staff member will record the student's name and store the items at Student Services for collection by the student at the end of the day.
 Parents will receive a letter explaining DoE Policy requirements.
-This policy applies to earphones and earbuds, so students are required to store these in their bags at all times.
-Updated: Aug 2022 - Students using mobile phones, or similar devices, during class will be reminded once to put the device away.
-Failure to comply will result in consequences as per the school's Behaviour Management policy. - Any student who refuses a teacher's request to hand over their phone (or other mobile device) will receive sanctions as outlined in the school's Behaviour Management policy.
+Updated: June 2024 - Students using headphones, mobile phones, or similar devices, during class will be asked to hand the headphones and mobile phone over to the teacher.
+The teacher will record the student's name and store the items in the Learning Area safe for collection by the student at the end of the day.
+Failure to follow teacher direction comply will result in consequences as per the school's Behaviour Management policy. - Any student who refuses a teacher's request to hand over their phone (or other mobile device) will receive sanctions as outlined in the school's Behaviour Management policy.
 These sanctions may include suspension and the loss of their entitlement to bring a mobile device to school for a specified period of time. - Multiple breaches of this policy will result in additional consequences such as detention, loss of the privileges associated with Good Standing and suspension.
 This will also include meetings with the student, their parent/carer and the Student Service Manager or Deputy Principal. - Any student found to use their phone to record, distribute or upload inappropriate images or videos of students, parents or staff on school premises will be suspended.